diego-yason/marine-bot-2/.github/ISSUE_TEMPLATE/slash-command-request.md

 ## What is the actual slash command?

-Comply with Discord's limits. <https://discord.com/developers/docs/interactions/slash-commands#a-quick-note-on-limits>
-You usually won't hit any limits though
+Comply with Discord's limits. <https://discord.com/developers/docs/interactions/slash-commands#a-quick-note-on-limits> You usually won't hit any limits though.
+Include parameters also with {param-name}.
+Specify type of parameter in Additional Notes.

 ## Describe the function of the slash command